DannyAmorJoubolo/Amor/README.md

 ## Setup Choices

 Amor's goal is to be lightweight, fast, and easy to integrate.
-There is no one-size-fits-all setup, but depending on your needs, you’ll likely end up with one of the following approaches, or something in between:
+There is no one-size-fits-all setup.
+Depending on your needs, you’ll likely end up with one of the following approaches, or something in between:

 1. Minimalistic: no Backend required: Simply include the JavaScript library in your site, manage content by uploading/downloading your content in form of JSON-Files from/to your webspace or web-server.
 2. Intermediate: use your own webserver to manage enhanced security and other options.
 Extend the provided Amor-classes and/or write your own APIs.
 Integrate data from thirdparty APIs by extending Amor's abstract Transformer-class